When is a Sprinkler System Required in a Building

 Please note: the following fire sprinkler requirement guidance is intended for properties in the United Kingdom.
 Building regulations and requirements around fire sprinkler systems vary based on whether the sprinkler systems installed are in England, Wales, Scotland or Northern Ireland.
 Read on to discover when a sprinkler system is required in a building.

-All parties, including clients, system designers and engineers should always note the relevant rules and regulations for the area that the system will be installed in.
+All parties, including clients, system designers and engineers should always note the relevant rules and regulations for the area where the system will be installed in.

 We should also mention that legal requirements aside, the case for life safety is not in doubt.
 No one in the UK has ever died as a result of a fire in a building with a working sprinkler system.